PaulBratslavsky/epic-next-course-blog/07-lesson/README.md

       return ctx.unauthorized("You are not authorized to perform this action.");
     }

+    ctx.request.body = _.pick(ctx.request.body, [
+      "firstName",
+      "lastName",
+      "bio",
+      "image",
+    ]);

     await next();
   };
 };
 ```

+In the code above we are checking if userId and requested user Id match than we will continue, otherwise we will return the unauthorized message.

+We are also using `lodash` to modify the body to only allow the user to change `firstName`, `lastName`, `bio`, and `image`.

 Finally, let's reference this new middleware inside our register function, which is found in the src/index.js file.